Make Your Home Safer

 - Be aware of small changes to your vision like cataracts or watery eyes, and visit an optometrist or your GP

-- Wearing properly fitted glasses, as advised by your optometrist
+- Wear properly fitted glasses, as advised by your optometrist

-- Taking time to adjust to new lenses
+- Take time to adjust to new lenses

-- Making sure bifocals fit correctly, and removing them when walking up and down stairs
+- Make sure bifocals fit correctly, and remove them when walking up and down stairs

 - Consider having two pairs of glasses instead of multifocal lenses, as older people who use multifocal lenses have a greater risk of falling

-- Allowing eyes to adjust when moving to an area of different light
+- Allow eyes to adjust when moving to an area of different light

 - Ensure there is good lighting in your house